 - Origin:organic search | google

-Here, we have a real and contextual interest, indicating a more advanced stage in the purchase funnel
+Here, we have a real and contextual interest, indicating a more advanced stage in the purchase funnel.

-Where conversions mislead the reports
+Where do conversions mislead reporting?

 Traditional reporting often masks true performance by presenting numbers like:

-- Inflated numbers of downloads of rich materials
+- Inflated download numbers of rich materials;

-- Growth in page views and clicks
+- Growth in page views and clicks;

 This means that many of the conversions presented as successful in meetings may be from people who:

-- They downloaded ae-bookbecause they find the topic interesting
+- They downloaded ae-bookbecause they find the topic interesting;

-- They watched awebinarjust for learning
+- They watched awebinarfor learning only;

-To differentiate superficial conversions from real opportunities, consider the following indicators
+To differentiate superficial conversions from real opportunities, consider the following indicators:

 - Complete non-lead profile

-- Name and contact provided voluntarily
+- Name and contact information provided voluntarily;

-- Well-defined company name
+- Well-defined company name.

 - Proactive messaging with business context